-Results are reported as S-I-R, following Clinical Laboratory Standards Institute (CLSI) criteria for organism/source combination.
-CSLI guidelines If original specimen is submitted, pathogenic bacteria should be isolated from it.
-To assist the physician in choosing an appropriate antimicrobial agent(s) for therapy.
-Disk Diffusion Administration of antimicrobial agents before specimen collection.
-DHMH Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 The antibiotics tested and reported will follow the latest CLSI recommendations appropriate for the bacterial species submitted for testing; the methodology used will also follow CLSI recommendations.
+Results and Interpretation: Results are reported as S-I-R, following Clinical Laboratory Standards Institute (CLSI) criteria for organism/source combination.
+Reference Range: CSLI guidelines Additional Information: If original specimen is submitted, pathogenic bacteria should be isolated from it.
+Purpose of Test: To assist the physician in choosing an appropriate antimicrobial agent(s) for therapy.
+Method: Disk Diffusion Interfering Substances: Administration of antimicrobial agents before specimen collection.
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: The antibiotics tested and reported will follow the latest CLSI recommendations appropriate for the bacterial species submitted for testing; the methodology used will also follow CLSI recommendations.

 TEST: Antimicrobial Susceptibility Test, Minimum Inhibitory Concentration (MIC), Aerobic Bacteria Synonym: N/A Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: 48-72 hrs [from specimen receipt in the Laboratory] Specimen Required: Original specimen or a pure isolate of aerobic bacteria.
-Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specifici lucitimation. specimen type/source, and the date and time of collection.
+Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Viable pure isolate on an appropriate slant.
-Specimen Volume (Minimum): N/A Collect: N/A Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Tomi.
-Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal r dekaging and Snipping . conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Specimen Volume (Minimum): N/A Collect: N/A Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: Room temperature Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Results are reported as S-I-R following Clinical Laboratory Standard Institute (CLSI) Results and interpretation. criteria for organism/source combination.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The second specimen is a second specimen in the second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specimen in The wrong specimen for test request mappropriate outilition requested test megione of the patient information on the specimen Availability: Expired transport media Manday through Eriday , Monday through Friday Results are reported as S-I-R following Clinical Laboratory Standard Institute (CLSI) Results and Interpretation: criteria for organism/source combination.
 Reference Range: CSLI guidelines Additional Information: Test is performed on aerobic possible pathogens.
-Purpose of Test: To assist the physician in choosing an appropriate drug therapy, monitoring emerging Purpose of Test: resistance, monitoring percentage susceptibility trend.
+Purpose of Test: To assist the physician in choosing an appropriate drug therapy, monitoring emerging resistance, monitoring percentage susceptibility trend.
 Method: E-Test, Microbroth Dilution, or Vitek Interfering Substances: Administration of antimicrobial before specimen collection.
-Testing Site: DHMH Laboratories Administration, Central Laboratory Commont 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+MD Department of Health Laboratories Administration, Central Laboratory Testing Site: 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A Comment: IV/A